sohamjaiswal/ccet-yt-front-page/readme.md

 # YT Clone
 This is a basic clone of the desktop youtube front page made purely in HTML, JS and CSS.
-It supports light mode and dark mode and has a few interactive buttons.
+It supports light mode and dark mode, retractable sidebar and has a few interactive buttons.
+Also the preferences of sidebar and theme are saved throughout sessions (Local Storage).

 This has been made as a task which was required to be done to be added to the developer team of College's Festival.